Music in Development

 While the International Development sector may acknowledge the value of culture as intellectual property in world trade and as fundamental to sustainable development and universal human rights, the overwhelming concern of development policy and practice is the promotion of economic growth and structural change, which is measured by way of tangible, quantifiable outputs.

-Building on the premise that music and associated performance activities represent rich discursive sites where local knowledge, social structures and cultural meanings are negotiated and affirmed, this course will provide an advanced practical and theoretical forum for students to debate how musical processes can support developmental aspirations in specific contexts in Africa and Asia and their diasporas.
-Drawing on the more established discourses in Theatre and Media for Development, as well as on theories from a range of cognate disciplines, (e.g. Anthropology of Development, Forced Migration and Gender Studies), the course will examine the roles that music can play in improving the quality and clarity of development communications, as well as in enabling communities to represent themselves and their needs to the wider world.
+Building on the premise that music and associated performance activities represent rich discursive sites where local knowledge, social structures and cultural meanings are negotiated and affirmed, this course examines the role that music may play in improving the quality and clarity of development communications.
+Drawing on the more established discourse of ‘Culture for Development’, as well as on theories from a range of cognate disciplines - e.g. Anthropology of Development, Forced Migration Studies, Gender Studies – the course explores the role of music

 Over the course of the year, students will review the following themes: